justinsequitin/AmaysimTestAutomation/README.md

 - "edge" (for ms edge)

 If you are using Windows OS, please do this following changes:
-1. In ReferAFriend.robot file, change "CMD" to "CTRL" on line 20 and 22.
+1. In ReferAFriend.robot file under "TestSteps" folder, change "CMD" to "CTRL" on line 20 and 22.

 # How to execute the files
-Once you have downloaded the project, please follow this steps:
+Once you have downloaded the project, please follow these steps:
 1. In your terminal, change directory and go inside the "TestSuite" folder of the project.
 2. Once inside, enter `robot smoke.robot` or `robot smoke2.robot` to run the file.